Premises of Liability of a Person who Assists in Causing Damage under Polish Civil Law

 Civil Code clarifies that not only the one who caused damage (perpetrator) is

-liable, but also the one who convinced another person t o cause damage (instigator)
+liable, but also the one who convinced another person to cause damage (instigator)

 or was helpful to it (helper, assistant), as well as the one who knowingly benefited